supa-hub/Format-converter-script-using-ImageMagick./README.md

 This is a simple script that goes through your folder and searches for the pictures of the given format.
 After that it <br /> uses the ImageMagick command tool to convert them into the user's specified format.  <br />

-This makes it possible for to store more <br /> efficient image formats on your phone, but to easily convert them when storing them on your computer. <br />
+This makes it possible for to store more efficient image formats on your phone, but to easily convert them when storing them on your computer. <br />

 After ImageMagick has converted all the files, the script moves them into a folder named "converted_files", <br />
 this folder is usually created in the same folder that the original pictures were. <br />